Thomas-Kr/object-tracking/README.md

 # Object Tracker with Template Matching and OpenCV

-This project implements an object tracker using OpenCV, combining the CSRT (Channel and Spatial Reliability Tracker) algorithm with template matching for enhanced accuracy.
+This project implements an object tracker using OpenCV, combining the CSRT algorithm with template matching for enhanced accuracy.
 The `Tracker` class allows users to initialize a video stream, select an object to track, and continuously track the object throughout the video.
 If the tracker loses the object, it uses template matching to attempt to find and reinitialize the tracker.

 ## Features